2. Values, expressions and statements

 We can restate our previous definition of a computer program colloquially:

-A computer program is a step-by-step set of instructions to tell a computer to do things to stuff.
+A computer program is a set of instructions to tell a computer to do things to stuff.

 We will be spending the rest of this book deepening and refining our understanding of exactly what kinds of things a computer can do.
 Your ability to program a computer effectively will depend in large part on your ability to understand these things well, so that you can express what you want to accomplish in a language the computer can execute.